Is your kid begging for a scooter?

 It’s equipped with high-quality polyurethane wheels and a flexible fiberglass deck to aid in shock absorption.
 If you want something that will give your child a smooth ride with extra stability, this three-wheel scooter should be on your list.

 Worried about being able to stop?
 This scooter has a rear fender brake for that.
-To top it off, it’s certified by the CPSC, so we know the safety features have been tested.
+It’s certified by the CPSC to top it off, so we know the safety features have been tested.

 - Handlebar is adjustable.